 FULL REVIEW: Renoise 3.0

-Previously a Mac-only DAW, Digital Performer has just made its debut on Windows (cross-platform support came as part of the version 8 update).
+Previously a Mac-only DAW, Digital Performer is now on Windows, too.
 As such, its hardcore fanbase may now expand to include a new swathe of in-the-know PC users.

 Make no mistake: this is a first-class piece of music making software that stands comparison with any of its rivals.
 Getting to know it might prove to be a fairly intense experience, but once you’re over the hump, you’ll be richly rewarded.